Lot sits vacant for 16 years in one of Auckland's wealthiest suburbs

 A piece of land nestled in Auckland’s Greenlane has been sitting unoccupied for more than a decade.

-Auckland Council has valued the properties surrounding it at between $3.7 and $5.1 million.
+The Auckland Council has valued the properties surrounding it at between $3.7 million and $5.1m.

 READ MORE: